pds-data-dictionaries/ldd-spectral/docs/source/user/user-guide.rst

 .. _sp_value_field_name:

 <sp:value_field_name>
-  This attribute is required to be present when *<sp:spectrum_format>* is one of **1D**, **Tabulated-Parameter Groups**, or **Tabulated-Point Group**.
-(It is prohibited for other formats.)
-In these formats, the field containing the spectral values has a single field definition, which should contain a unique name.
+  This attribute is required to be present when *<sp:spectrum_format>* is one of **Tabulated-Parameter Groups**, **Tabulated-Point Group**, or **1D** associated with a table typs.
+(It is prohibited for other formats, including *Array_1D_Spectrum*.)
+  In these tabular formats, the field containing the spectral values has a single field definition, which should contain a unique name.
 The value of that *<pds:name>* attribute is supplied here.

-  *Note that in the names used to identify fields should be unique and devoid of problematic characters like '<', '>', and '&'.
-Alphanumerics only, for best results.*
+  *Note that the names used to identify fields should be unique and devoid of problematic characters like '<', '>', and '&'.
+Alphanumerics only is recommended for best results.*

 .. _sp_value_field_number_list: